University of Michigan, B.A.

 Professor Klass has served in leadership positions in state and national bar organizations.
 She is currently on the Board of Directors of the Minnesota Center for Environmental Advocacy and on the Governing Council of the Environmental and Natural Resources Section of the Minnesota State Bar Association.
 She served as co-chair of the Environmental Law Section of the Hennepin County Bar Association from 2000-2006.
 She is a Member Scholar at the Center for Progressive Reform, and a Resident Fellow at the University of Minnesota's Institute on the Environment.

-Energy Law and Policy (West Academic Publishers, forthcoming 2014) (with Lincoln L. Davies, Hari Osofsky, Joe Tomain & Elizabeth Wilson)
+Energy Law and Policy (West Academic Publishing, forthcoming 2014) (with Lincoln L. Davies, Hari Osofsky, Joe Tomain & Elizabeth Wilson)

-The Practice and Policy of Environmental Law (Foundation Press, 2d ed., 2010) (with J.B.
-Ruhl, John Nagle & James Salzman)
+The Practice and Policy of Environmental Law (Foundation Press, 3d ed., 2014) (with J.B.
+Ruhl, John Copeland Nagle & James Salzman)

 State and Municipal Energy Efficiency Laws, in The Law of Clean Energy: Efficiency and Renewables (Michael B. Gerrard, ed., American Bar Association, Section of Environment, Energy, and Resources, 2011) (with John K. Harting)